LukeShortCloud/rootpages/src/virtualization/kubernetes_administration.rst

    Weave Net, Yes, Hard, Medium, 3, No, Yes, No, Manage mesh networks Weave Net (Encrypted), Yes, Hard, High, 3, Yes, Yes, No, Secure networks

-Recommended CNI plugins for each use case:
+Recommended CNI plugin for each use case:

 -  Proof-of-concept = kubenet.
 It is built into Kubernetes and does not require any additional setup.
 -  Home lab = Flannel.
 Easy to setup and provides container network separation.
 -  Work lab = Canal.
 It expands upond Flannel by adding support for other features such as the  NetworkPolicy API.
--  Encryption = Weave Net.
+-  Security = Weave Net.
 Designed to be scalable and secure.
 -  Windows Node = Antrea.
 The only vendor-agnostic CNI plugin that works on Windows Nodes.

 Legacy plugins that are no longer maintained: